CMU-IDS-2022/assignment-2-outliers/writeup.md

 TODO:  **A success story of your project.** Describe an insight or discovery you gain with your application that relates to the goals of your project.

+<p>Through the visualizations we were able to answer the questions we initially posed.
+A few interesting scenarios was that the
-It was interesting to see that the cases peaked around Winter time the past two years.
-So we wanted to investigate if weather affected it so plotted a correlation plot.
+number of cases peaked around winter time the past two years.
+To investigate this further we plotted a correlation plot to study the influence of weather parameters.
-Upon plotting we found no significant correlation.
-We then realised that it must be a spurious(some other word is there) correlation.
-The cases must have actually increased due to Christmas and holidays rather than the temperature aspect.
+However, there seemed to be no significant correlation.
+We then realised that there must be some confounding variable that is causing this behavior.
+We then concluded that the cases must have actually increased due to Christmas and the holiday season rather than the temperature aspect.
-So it showed us how it is important to not just jump to conclusions and verify the result as best as possible before reporting it.
+This showed us how important it is to not just jump to conclusions and verify the result to the best of our abilities before reporting it.

-We also saw the possible effect of vaccinations as even though cases increased by a large amount , the deaths remained around the same level.
+Through the visualizations we were also able to see the possible effect of vaccinations because even though the number of cases increased by a large amount, the number of deaths remained around the same level.
-But in order to actually find if it was the vaccinations or maybe characterestic of the mutation of teh COVID19 virus that behaved differently from the earlier ones need to be explored before we can again conclude the efficacy of vaccinations
+But in order to ascertain if it was the vaccinations? or whether the characteristics of the mutation of the COVID19 virus that behaved differently from the earlier ones needs to be explored before we can concretely establish the efficacy of vaccinations</p>